rust-embedded/discovery/src/08-leds-again/power.md

 Each bit in these registers controls the power status of a single peripheral, including `GPIOE`.

-Your task is this section is to power on the `GPIOE` peripheral.
+Your task in this section is to power on the `GPIOE` peripheral.
 You'll have to:

 - Figure out which of the three registers I mentioned before has the bit that controls the power status.